KEHANG/SCAN/README.md

 Pytorch reproduction of the paper:
 [SCAN: Learning Hierarchical Compositional Visual Concepts, Higgins et al., ICLR 2018]

-This implementation is based on the [implementation][Github Repo] of beta-VAE.
-The beta-VAE
+This implementation is based on the [implementation][Github Repo] of β-VAE.
+The β-VAE model used here, however, is modified to utilize another DAE as reconstruction loss provider according to the paper.

 ### Dependencies
 ```